 What that means is established fintechs can raise money with ease, and at growing valuations.
 Robinhood, for example, tapped VCs for \$1bn in January and then went back for another \$2.4bn the next month.

-SPACs meanwhile - publicly listed vehicles that raise huge amounts of funds with which they can acquire private companies the picture is less rosy.
+SPACs meanwhile - publicly listed vehicles that raise huge amounts of funds with which they can acquire private companies

 - offer potential easy exits for this narrow circle of successful companies, without the challenge of an IPO.